 VICE PRESIDENT WALTER MONDALE: When I hear your new ideas, I'm reminded of that ad: Where's the beef?

-SENATOR BARRY GOLDWATER: Extremism in the defense of liberty is no vice.
+SEN. BARRY GOLDWATER: Extremism in the defense of liberty is no vice.

-SENATOR LLOYD BENTSEN: Senator, you're no Jack Kennedy.
+SEN. LLOYD BENTSEN: Senator, you're no Jack Kennedy.

 PRESIDENT RICHARD NIXON: You don't have Nixon to kick around anymore.